Daniel-Tisoy/automate-githubCreateProject/README.md

 $ create [name of the project]

-and it starts an automation from create a project folder (into the folder of projects), initial commit and create a repository on github (working on ubuntu 20 LTS)
+and it starts an automation from create a project folder (into the folder of projects), initial commit to creating a repository on github (working on ubuntu 20 LTS)

 - Credits to [Kalle Hallden](https://www.youtube.com/c/KalleHallden)